Sexton the hero for Titans as late try sinks Dragons

 But it was the Titans who saved multiple tries at the death before Sexton’s heroics.

-“As a coach I am so happy.
-They got six-agains and we kept tackling.
-That tackle Tanah Boyd came up with to hold (up Ravalawa) was huge.
-We get down the other end and Toby comes up with a try,” Holbrook said.

-Dragons prop Francis Molo was sin-binned for a high shot on Moeaki Fotuaika in the fourth minute but his teammates scrambled while he was off the field, twice stopping winger Alofiana Khan-Pereira from scoring.
+Dragons prop Francis Molo was sin-binned for high shot on Moeaki Fotuaika in the fourth minute but his teammates scrambled while he was off to stop winger Alofiana Khan-Pereira scoring twice.

 Dragons centre Zac Lomax is an aerial specialist and made a determined, diagonal run to snaffle a pinpoint Ben Hunt bomb and score the first try.

-Former Leeds Rhinos skipper Kruise Leeming came on with 30 minutes to go and in doing so became the first player born in Eswatini, formerly Swaziland, to play in the NRL.
+Former Leeds Rhino skipper Kruise Leeming came on with 30 minutes to go and in doing so became the first player born in Eswatini, formerly Swaziland, to play in the NRL.

-Dragons coach Anthony Griffin said that “at vital times both with the ball and without the ball we were clunky”.

-Hunt said it was “one that got away” and added “there was obviously no intent” in Sua’s tackle on Boyd.